kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/pr_review.md

 2. Change requests.
 3. Approval and merge.

 Each step is detailed below.
-If at any point during the process, beginning to end, you have questions, don't hesitate to ask!
+If at any point during the process you have questions, don't hesitate to ask!
 We are happy to help.

 ### Timeline and initial feedback